-All information disclosed in the tables numbered 1 to 6 in this Remuneration Report will be audited by the Council's auditors, Audit Scotland.
+All information disclosed in the tables numbered 1 to 7 in this Remuneration Report will be audited by the Council's auditors, Audit Scotland.
 The other sections of the Remuneration Report will be reviewed by Audit Scotland to ensure that they are consistent with the financial statements.

-Note 14 to the Accounts contains total payments made to all Councillors and will be audited as part of the Financial Statements and supplementary Notes to the Accounts.
+Note 14 to the Accounts contains total payments made to all Councillors and will be audited as part of the audit of the Financial Statements and supplementary Notes to the Accounts.